Multiple Noises in Diffusion Model for Semi-Supervised Multi-Domain Translation: Related Works

-\paragraph{Unified Multi-Modal Conditional Score-based Generative Model (UMM-CSGM)} Recently, some architectures have been developed to alleviate the problems of clean and noisy conditioning.
-Specifically, UMM-CSGM~\cite{meng2022novel} aims to learn a multi-domain medical image completion task by using a multi-in multi-out conditional score network.
-UMM-CSGM adopts the concept of clean conditioning and incorporates a code to indicate the conditional configuration by partitioning the domain into either noisy targets or clean sources.
+\textbf{Clean Condition:} In contrast, clean condition approaches \citep{xie2023synthesizing,cross2023class,saharia2022palette,lyu2022conversion,saharia2021image} keep the condition clean during both training and generation.
+This scheme allows for learning a one-way translation conditioned on a specific domain and produces successful results.
+However, it falls short in a multi-domain translation setting, where any domain can become an input or an output at generation time. \textbf{Unified Multi-Modal Conditional Score-based Generative Model (UMM-CSGM):} Recently, UMM-CSGM \citep{meng2022novel} has alleviated the problems of clean and noisy conditioning.
+It aims to learn a multi-domain medical image completion task using a multi-in multi-out conditional score network.
+UMM-CSGM adopts the concept of clean conditioning and incorporates a code to indicate the conditional configuration by partitioning the domain into noisy targets or clean conditions.

-This formulation predates and is the closest to our work, as it allows learning in a multi-domain translation setup.
-However, it operates in a fully supervised context.
-In contrast, \model takes a different approach by directly embedding information about the condition and target domains into the noise level modeling during training.
-This formulation naturally facilitates the configuration of a missing modality by assigning it a maximum noise level, indicating the absence of information.
+While this formulation enables multi-domain translation in a fully supervised context, our work adopts a different approach by embedding information about conditions and target domains directly into the noise level modeling during training.
+Our proposed method inherently facilitates the configuration of missing modalities and aims to overcome the limitations of previous methods in addressing flexible multi-domain translation scenarios.

-\section{\model Method}
+\section{\modelfull~(\model) Method}